the-akira/MoviesAPI/moviesapi/templates/docs.md

 <a id="base"></a>
 ## Base URL

 The base URL is the root URL of the API's and it can serve as a map to locate us and understand the resources that are at our disposal.
-The base URL for the Video Games API is as follows
+The base URL for the Movies API is as follows

 ```
 https://mooviesapi.herokuapp.com/api/